 There are many reasons why clean water, whether it's fresh or seawater, is so important.
 A few are that our bodies need safe freshwater to survive, plants and animals also need clean water, and we enjoy living on islands surrounded by water!
 But how do we know if the water we drink or swim in is clean and safe?
 Appearance alone will not tell the full story.
 And everyday, the water we rely on is impacted by our actions (or inaction).
 That is why we are embarking on a new project to help educate students, teachers, and community members about water quality and more importantly, how to sustain clean water.
-More than a science lesson, there are also many connections to Hawaiian culture and knowledge that will be made through our activities that will focus on the lands and waters of the Leeward coast, especially Nānākuli.
+More than a science lesson, there are also many connections to Hawaiian culture and knowledge that are being made through our activities that focus on the lands and waters of the Leeward coast, especially Nānākuli.
 We got a head start on these projects through the Mālama ʻĀina Field School students' projects at the infamous "stink pond" in Nānākuli in 2015.

 On December 5, 2015, we formally started the project as teachers from Kawaihona O ka Na ‘auao, Nānākuli High & Intermediate, Kapolei High, and PALS & PLACES gathered for a training workshop to learn from water quality experts.
 Dr. Carl Berg of the Surfrider Foundation, Kaua‘i Chapter, flew in special to train us on monitoring for key health parameters such as Enterococci.
 He shared his experiences leading a “citizen science” effort with surfers on Kaua‘i to monitor their shorelines and encouraged us as we embark on our own efforts on the Leeward Coast, starting in Nānākuli.
 Our study of water quality will take us to the shorelines and up to the mountains to understand the interconnectivity within a watershed.
 We will also study the impacts of marine debris and taking action to reduce it along the coast.